Find Grad Schools

 10 Yearly Graduations

 Regent University is the 12th most popular school in the nation for students seeking a master's degree in data analytics.
 Each year, around 10,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $18,986 per year, while in-state graduate students, on average, pay $16,128 per year.
+The average in-state tuition for full-time undergraduates is $18,080 per year, while in-state graduate students, on average, pay $16,028 per year.
 During the most recent year for which we have data, 10 people received their master's degree in data analytics from Regent.
-Of these students, 50% were women and 17% were members of underrepresented racial-ethnic groups.
+Around 45% of these students were from an underrepresented racial-ethnic group, and 45% were women.

 #13